 But then you're still also kind of in the weeds with the team having those technical conversations where they need to happen, if that's what's part of your project.

-That’s very cool.
-Speaking of that how, how would you describe your management style as a, as a technical program manager?
+Galen Low: That's very cool.
+Speaking of that how would you describe your management style as a technical program manager?

 So it really depends.
 It's, it's hybrid.
 It's typically not a one size fits all situation.
 Being a TPM, you typically want to be loved and have trustful relationships across the organization because an important skill that will help you succeed is influencing without authority which comes with trust.